Engineering

 Post-placement forms

-Host Organisations play a critical role in the Charles Sturt Engineering course, providing opportunities for cadets to develop and apply their skills in the workplace.
+Host organisations play a vital role in the Charles Sturt engineering program, offering cadets valuable opportunities to develop and apply their skills in real-world settings.

-The information below outlines benefits of hosting a Charles Sturt cadet engineer, and provides details on expectations regarding student support, development opportunities and workplace conditions.
+These resources outline the key benefits of hosting a Charles Sturt cadet engineer and detail the expectations for student support, development opportunities and workplace conditions.

 Resources